Visit the SA Corona Virus Online Portal for any COVID-19 information.

 What does DIPLOMICS do?

 Omics scientists use sophisticated and costly instruments.
-DIPLOMICS provides support to our partner laboratories by deploying the latest equipment, working with industry to provide comprehensive maintenance and service contracts, and installing laboratory information management systems (LIMS).
+DIPLOMICS supports our partner laboratories by deploying the latest equipment, working with industry to provide comprehensive maintenance and service contracts, and installing laboratory information management systems (LIMS).

 Laboratory Infrastructure